Remote Sensing

 Learning Outcomes

-7. Compare main image reconstruction algorithms and their implementations
+- Compare different image reconstruction algorithms and understand their advantages and disadvantages.

 Forms of Teaching